 - Materials clearly outline for the teacher the scientific concepts and goals behind each phenomenon and engineering problem.
-For example, the Teacher eBook provides a "Chapter Overview" section that explains the essential questions and overarching learning goals.
+For example, the Teacher's eBook provides a Chapter Overview section that explains the Essential Questions and overarching learning goals.
 Within each lesson, there is also a "Science Background" section that provides guidance on concepts and connects them back to the big idea of the chapter. - The materials clearly outline the student learning goal(s) behind each phenomenon or engineering problem.
 For example, the Teacher's eBook provides a Lesson Overview for each lesson that includes the Essential Question and Lesson Objective.
-For example, in Lesson 2.2 on Speed and Velocity, the lesson objective is "Students distinguish between speed and velocity using distance, displacement, and direction." - The materials clearly outline the student learning goal(s) behind each phenomenon or engineering problem.
+For example, in Lesson 4.1 on Stars, the lesson objective is that "Students describe the life cycle of stars and use the H-R diagram to compare and classify those stars."

+- The materials clearly outline the student learning goal(s) behind each phenomenon or engineering problem.
 For example, the materials provide a lesson overview for each lesson within a chapter.
 The lesson overview provides the lesson objective.
-Also provided is a "connect to the big idea," which explains how the objective relates to the chapter's phenomenon.

-• TEKS are provided in the pacing guide in the resources section of teacher materials.
+Also provided is a "connect to the big idea," which explains how the objective relates to the chapter's phenomenon. - TEKS are provided in the pacing guide in the resources section of teacher materials.
 They are also provided at the beginning of each chapter within the "TEKS at a Glance" page.